Recipe Overview

 Free Meal Plan

 Interested in a weekly meal plan that includes this recipe?
 Take a look at my Meal Plan #23.
 You’ll find a wholesome recipe for each weekday plus a categorized grocery list.
 Let me do the planning for you this week!
-We add a new meal plan weekly.

-Turn leftover goulash into a delicious casserole.
+Turn goulash into a delicious baked casserole.
 Spread the goulash evenly in a baking dish; top with shredded cheddar cheese.
 Bake uncovered at 350°F for 30 minutes or until warm and cheese is melted.

 More Dinner Winners